READ THE 2018 ALFA ANNUAL REPORT HERE

 Assistant Executive Director Willow Moore

-The 16 years that Willow Moore has spent as a Sitkan have been among the best of her life.
-Willow spent her childhood dreaming of traveling the world, but after much travel in the States and abroad, she knew Sitka was home as soon as she stepped off the plan and into a kayak.
-After spending her second day in Sitka fishing for salmon, Willow officially retired her traveling shoes.
+The 18 years that Willow Moore has spent as a Sitkan have been among the best of her life.
+Willow spent her childhood dreaming of traveling the world, but she knew Sitka was home as soon as she stepped off the plan and into a kayak.
+After spending her second day in Sitka fishing, Willow officially retired her traveling shoes.
 With vast wilderness to explore, incredible community, and meaningful work, Willow, her husband, Justin, and their children, Kai and Ada, have much to be grateful for.
-With an educational background in nursing, psychology, non-profit management, and natural resource management, Willow is excited to have joined the Alaska Longline Fishermens' Association (ALFA) team.
-Before working at ALFA, Willow most recently worked as the Executive Director of Brave Heart Volunteers, and before that ran a white water rafting, kayaking, and backpacking company in Norway.
+With an master's degree in Public Administration, natural resource management policy as well as an educational background in nursing and psychology.
+Willow is excited to be a part of the Alaska Longline Fishermens' Association (ALFA) team.
+Before working at ALFA, Willow worked in non-profit and business management both in Sitka and abroad.
 These and many other experiences have given her a deep appreciation for the way so many organizations, businesses, and nonprofits seek to improve the quality of life and sustainability of the regions they serve.
 Willow is grateful to be part of a team that serves Alaska and Alaskans through collaborative research, advocacy, and innovation.

 Alyssa found her way to Sitka when she moved across the country in search for wider and wilder spaces.
-She worked with ALFA as part of the Sitka Winter Fellowship program and was able to have her first experience commercial trolling.
-Her first full fishing season in 2016 was spent deckhanding on the F/V Zaba and running a small Community Supported Fishery with her skipper called the Alaska Salmon CSF.
+She worked with ALFA as part of the Sitka Winter Fellowship program and got out trolling via ALFA's crewmember apprenticeship program.
+She then went on to crew her first full season on the F/V Zaba and running a small Community Supported Fishery with her skipper called the Alaska Salmon CSF.
 She is so excited to dive back into work with ALFA after a life changing summer at sea!

 Board of directors